Before we build some DIY outdoor chairs, let’s talk briefly about cushions. Make sure you get your cushions BEFORE starting this project.

 Flip your chair over and mark the center of each of the legs.
 Use a 3/8″ drill bit to drill for the leveling feet and then screw them in.

 There you have it!
 Now you know how to build your own outdoor chairs.
-Be sure to check out the matching outdoor sofa plans to complete your outdoor furniture set!
+Be sure to check out the matching outdoor sofa plans, the matching coffee table, the matching c side table, and the matching outdoor side table to really complete your outdoor furniture set!

 Looking for more outdoor DIYs?
 Check out these tutorials: